Loading...

 Massachusetts now uses an electronic death registration system for all deaths occurring in the state.
 If your loved one is taken to the medical examiner, their office will automatically generate a death certificate, which is then filed with the city clerk.

 The death certificate will be filed in the city or town where the death occurred and the city or town where the deceased lived.
-The medical examiner’s office will enter the medical information onto the death certificate and send it electronically to Chapman.
+The medical examiner’s office will enter the medical information onto the death certificate and send it electronically to the funeral home.

 When Your Loved One is Taken into Our Care